cysouw/diathesis/text/c02_structure.md

 b.
 Er hat einen Tropfen an der Nase hängen.
 :::

 At the other extreme, a ~~commutative [Ø › SBJ › Ø]~~ completely removes the old subject and introduces a completely new role as subject.
 I propose this term on the basis of Lat. *commutare* 'exchange, replace'.
-A German example of such a diathesis is the *geben+Partizip* construction [@next], see [@sec:participles-geben-commutative]
+A German example of such a diathesis is the *geben+Partizip* construction [@next], see [@sec:participles-geben-commutative].
+Note that the subjects in the two sentences do not have to be the same participant.

 ::: ex
 ~~Commutative [Ø › SBJ › Ø]~~

 a.
-Irgendjemand verliert den Ring.
+Das Kind verliert den Ring.
 b.
-Ich gebe den Ring verloren.
+Der Vater gibt den Ring verloren.
 :::

 The two other symmetrical diatheses in between the two extremes are even rarer.
 A ~~preposition inversive [PBJ › SBJ › PBJ]~~ is similar to an inversive, but the exchange is with a governed preposition.
 This is arguably attested in the diathesis between *strahlen* 'to shine' and *erstrahlen* 'to gleam' [@next], see [@sec:preverb-location-inversive].